The Thieves of Fortress Badabaskor

 The Thieves of Fortress Badabaskor is an adventure for fantasy role-playing games published by Judges Guild in 1978.

 Contents

-The Thieves of Fortress Badabaskor is a scenario set in the five-level dungeon lair of a band of brigands.
-The upper levels of the dungeon are for low-level characters, but the deeper levels are more difficult.
-It includes a description of a new evil deity.
+The Thieves of Fortress Badabaskor is an adventure scenario that takes place in the five-level dungeon lair inhabited by brigands.
+The higher levels of the dungeon are intended for low-level player characters, while the lower levels are a more difficult challenge intended for higher-level characters.
+The adventure also presents a description of a new evil deity.

 Publication history

 The Thieves of Fortress Badabaskor was written by Marc Summerlott, Bob Bledsaw, Mike Petrowsky, Craig Fogel, Bill Owen, and Tony Floren, and was published by Judges Guild in 1978 as a 32-page book.

-A listing of cumulative sales from 1981 shows that The Thieves of Fortress Badabaskor sold over 15,000 units.
+A cumulative sales listing shows that The Thieves of Fortress Badabaskor sold over 15,000 units by 1981.